 Women report separate, frightening encounters while walking on the beach

-Women report separate, frightening encounters while walking on t - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - Dorin says she went for a walk on the beach after work around 5:15 p.m. decompress, when she saw a man with a dark hoodie up over his head walking toward her.
+Women report separate, frightening encounters while walking on t - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Dorin says she went for a walk on the beach after work around 5:15 p.m. decompress, when she saw a man with a dark hoodie up over his head walking toward her.
+MYRTLE BEACH, SC - The beach is where Angie Dorin goes to relax, but on Nov.
+22, it became the setting of a real-life nightmare.

 Add your comments below